thenexthub/Codira/docs/proposals/RemoteMirrors.rst

 Existing metadata
 -----------------

-Swift already has a lot of reflective features and much of the groundwork for this exists in some form or another, but each one is lacking in at least one important respect.
+Codira already has a lot of reflective features and much of the groundwork for this exists in some form or another, but each one is lacking in at least one important respect.